Skip to main content

 KNOW BEFORE YOU GO!

-Hunters must wear at least 500 square inches of solid fluorescent orange or pink material and a fluorescent orange or pink hat, visible from all angles, while hunting deer, elk, pronghorn, moose or bear with any firearm.
-Note that camouflage does not qualify.
-See page 15 for more details.
+Hunters must wear at least 500 square inches of solid fluorescent orange or pink material and a fluorescent orange or pink hat, visible from all angles, while hunting deer, elk, pronghorn, moose or bear with any firearm license.
+Archery deer, elk, moose and bear hunters are encouraged, though not required, to wear hunter orange or pink during the overlapping archery and muzzleloader seasons to help address safety concerns.

-Be sure to sign and detach your carcass tag from your hunting license directly AFTER you harvest your animal, and make sure you attach it to your take properly.
-See page 16 for all the information you need on carcass tags.
+Be sure to sign and detach your carcass tag from your hunting license directly AFTER you harvest your animal, and make sure you attach it toy our take properly.

 Contact each public land management agency for their current motor vehicle-use rules, regulations, agency maps and game retrieval specifications and hours.
 Most areas do not allow off-trail game retrieval with any motorized vehicle.
 If you witness or observe a violation of OHV misuse on public lands, please report it to any law enforcement officer in that area.

 Hunters who have GPS units are encouraged to mark the location of their harvest in the field.
 This is especially important for hunters who harvest a moose or bear, as these species require mandatory inspections.
-See pages 13, 58 (moose) and 63 (bear).
-During mandatory inspections, hunters will be asked to give a location of their harvest.
+During mandatory inspections, hunters will be instructed to give a location of their harvest.
 Having GPS coordinates makes reporting simple and precise.
 Use your GPS to set a waypoint where you harvest an animal, and save the UTM or longitude and latitude coordinates.
 Bring that information to record on the check report form during harvest inspections.

 If you shoot a big-game animal with a collar or ear tag, report the number, color, harvest location and date to CPW, and return the radio collars.